 The SOAR Summit features nationally recognized speakers to educate and inspire you.
-Read about our 2020 keynotes speakers here, and stay tuned for updates on the 2021 SOAR speakers.
+Read about our 2021 keynotes speakers here!

 As a nationally renowned etiquette expert, author, media personality, and popular industry resource, Diane Gottsman understands that building relationships is more than knowing which fork to use at the dinner table.
 Modern day etiquette is not about outdated, stuffy gestures — it’s the main component to creating and strengthening relationships in business and life.
 Diane is the founder of The Protocol School of Texas, a company specializing in executive leadership and business etiquette training, and the author of Modern Etiquette for a Better Life.
 Her expertise comes from nearly two decades of corporate etiquette training, coupled with a master’s degree in sociology with an emphasis on adult behavior.